raulbalanza/SchoolEnrollment/README.md

 4. Run a container by executing `docker run -dp <port>:8081 se_client`
    1. `<port>` must be replaced by the desired client port.

+## Technologies

+The application uses the following libraries/frameworks:

+- SpringBoot
+- Gradle
+- Docker

-## Auto-deployment
+## Continuous integration

-This repository is configured to perform automated testing in both the client and server part, and also to deploy automatically the server part into the Oracle Cloud services.
+This repository features continuous integration, so it is configured to perform automated testing and building in both the client and server part.

-The public API is available at **http://tjv.raulbalanza.me:80**